ItzzNeo13/Minimal-Theme/README.md

 This is a Minimal and Dark Theme for VS Code with warm color pallete for syntax highlighting & colored brackets to match the overall theme look and dark background colors so that it's easier to focus on the code.

+Visit marketplace for installing the theme or use "Release" tab on GitHub to download the latest update in ".vsix" format.

 -----

 #### Preview -